 He is the director of education for the training programs in the Biomedical Informatics and Data Science section of the Department of Medicine.
 He leads the Observational Health and Data Science Informatics (OHDSI) efforts at Johns Hopkins as part of the Precision Medicine initiative.

 He serves as the deputy director of the Johns Hopkins Medicine Technology Innovation Center (TIC) with the goal of partnering with clinical inventors to create novel patient centric IT solutions.
-This team of 50 designers, developers, and data scientists work with inventors to build, deploy, and evaluate digital health solutions within the Johns Hopkins Medical System.
+This team of over 60 designers, developers, and data scientists work with inventors to build, deploy, and evaluate digital health solutions within the Johns Hopkins Medical System.

 He is a past chair of the Society of Imaging Informatics in Medicine and the American Board of Imaging Informatics as well as the past president of the College of SIIM Fellows.
-Dr. Nagy received his PhD in Medical Physics from the Medical College of Wisconsin and is the author of over 130 papers in the fields of informatics and implementation science.